cse110-sp24-group29/WarmUpExcercise/admin/SWOT-analysis.md

 - There is currently a lack of authentication in properly validating and sanitising user input that would otherwise protect against injection attacks.
 - A possible threat could be an overwhelming number of responses hence causing the widget to be unresponsive or not work for users.

+## Team Learnings
+- Our Warmup Project served as a pivotal learning experience for our team, providing valuable insights into effective project management within the software development domain.
+- While utilizing industry-standard tools like GitHub and Slack facilitated seamless collaboration and adherence to agile methodologies, our journey shed light on the importance of risk mitigation.
+We discovered that technical proficiency alone is insufficient without meticulous workflow organization to preempt disruptions.
+- The DeRisk assignment highlighted the necessity of prioritizing systematic workload distribution to maintain project momentum.
+Furthermore, our exploration underscored the iterative nature of software development, emphasizing the continual refinement of user-centric features to address diverse user needs effectively.
+- This experiential journey not only sharpened our technical skills and software know-how but also deepened our understanding of pragmatic project management principles, laying a foundation for future projects guided by resilience and foresight.